polywrap/specification/spec/intro/1_Introduction.md

 ## Impact

-As a result, Web3API has this impact on Web3:
+As a result, Web3API has this effect on Web3:
 * **Streamlined Integration** - Query any Web3API on-the-fly, by simply providing a URI.
 * **Simple Interface** - With GraphQL, Web3APIs are as easy to use as Web2 web services.
 * **Multi-Platform** - Use Web3 protocols in any programming language by using a Web3API Client.